 What to do?
 Exact replacements can't be found, and the search goes on for the neatest, most effective way to replace them.
 So here's Bootiebike's way: Essentially, I've fabricated some little brackets from a length of right angle plastic trim moulding, obtained from a hardware store.
 Each bracket is held in place by an automotive trim 'canoe' clip, which fits snugly in a frame hole.

 I've aimed to make the illustrations below tell the whole story, so it shouldn't need much explanation, but a few notes are in order…

 - I've painted the new guides to match the frame.
 If you do this, I suggest you roughen up the surface of the canoe clips with some sandpaper to help the paint stick.

 - The canoe clips that go into the head tube must be carefully shortened, as there is little clearance behind the frame holes.
 The shortened clips are significantly weakened, but they should hold on well enough if you handle them carefully during installation.
 Don't plug them in before threading the cable through.
 The best way is to pop the brackets over the cable loose as you install the cable.
 Once the cable is roughly in place, move each bracket in turn to its hole – then pop in its (shortened) canoe clip.
 Apply a bit of lubricant to help it go in.

 - Make the cable hole a generous size on the brackets either side of the cable bends, and consider chamfering the edges of each hole.

-- You might be better off skipping the gear cable guides on the head tube anyway.
-It's a tortuous cable run that can make the gear change finicky if set up less than perfectly.
+- You may be better off skipping the gear cable guides on the head tube anyway.
+It's a tortuous cable run (e.g. close to 90° bend) that can play havoc with the finicky FW gear change if set up less than perfectly.